News Article

 If one candidate has more votes than the other remaining candidates put together, that candidate is elected.
 If not, the process is repeated until one candidate has more votes than the other remaining candidates put together.
 This candidate wins the election.

-With 1367 individual voters, 19% of the SOAS student body voted in this year’s election.
-Please find the breakdown for the individual roles below.
+With 1,367 individual voters, 19% of the SOAS student body voted in this year's election.
+The full breakdown for each role is below.

 Elected